cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced/advanced-queries.md

 GET /offers/?q=completeness:65
 ```

-Retrieve all events and places that have a completeness score less than 50:
+Retrieve all organizers that have a completeness score less than 50:

 ```
 GET /offers/?q=completeness:<50